Nitesh9952/remote_server/README.md

 This is a small JSON API build in Sinatra.
-This API can be used to get details running on the server.
+This API can be used to get details running processes on the server.

 **Set Up**:-